SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 conda install numpy=1.9.2
 conda install pandas=0.16.2
 ```
-- Second, download the *SparCC_source_code* file, which is developed by Dr. Jonathan Friedman, and check the [website](https://web.mit.edu/almlab/sparcc.html)
+- Third, download the *SparCC_source_code* file, which is developed by Dr. Jonathan Friedman, and check the [website](https://web.mit.edu/almlab/sparcc.html)

-- Third, navigate into the python code folder and change the mode of the file to make them executable
+- Fourth, navigate into the python code folder and change the mode of the file to make them executable

 ```
 cd SparCC_source_code
 chmod a+x *.py
+ls -althr
 ```

+- Fifth, make the correlation matrix by using the SparCC, spearman, pearson.
+Here we use the spearman as an example and actually used in the paper

+    - construct the correlation matrix: `python SparCC.py ./AUG_WT_all.txt -i 20 --cor_file=./cor_AUG_WT_all.out -a spearman`
+    -